Order-Constrained Spectral Causality for Multivariate Time Series: Methodology

 \subsection{Nonlinear extensions}

-The causal notion developed in this paper is defined at the level of order-constrained non-invariance of second-order dependence operators and does not rely on linearity of the underlying processes.
+The notion developed in this paper is defined at the level of order-constrained non-invariance of second-order dependence operators and does not rely on linearity of the underlying processes.
 Linearity enters only through the choice of feature maps used to construct the empirical operators.
+The framework is second-order in the chosen feature space; nonlinearity is entirely governed by the embedding.

 Formally, let $\Psi:\mathcal{X}\to\mathbb{R}^{d_U}$ and $\Phi:\mathcal{Y}\to\mathbb{R}^{d_V}$ denote measurable feature maps applied to the source and target components, respectively.
-All definitions and results in Sections~3 and~4 remain valid when $\Psi$ and $\Phi$ are nonlinear, provided the resulting feature dimensions are fixed and the second moments of the transformed processes exist.
+All definitions and results in Sections~\ref{sec:framework} and \ref{sec:implementation} remain valid when $\Psi$ and $\Phi$ are nonlinear, provided the resulting feature dimensions are fixed and the second moments of the transformed processes exist.

 Under such nonlinear embeddings, order-constrained spectral causality characterizes directional dependence in the second-order geometry of the feature-transformed processes.
-In particular, causal detection reflects sensitivity of nonlinear dependence structure to admissible temporal deformations, rather than linear predictability.
+In particular, detection reflects sensitivity of transformed dependence structure to admissible temporal deformations, rather than linear predictability.
 Examples include polynomial expansions, spline bases, interaction terms, or random-feature approximations to reproducing kernel Hilbert space embeddings.

-The operator-based formulation ensures that nonlinear extensions do not alter the causal primitive, the order constraint, or the inferential procedure.
-Consequently, nonlinear causal monitoring can be performed by replacing the feature maps in Algorithm~1, without introducing additional tuning parameters or modifying the asymptotic framework.
+The operator-based formulation ensures that nonlinear extensions do not alter the underlying dependence criterion, the order constraint, or the inferential procedure.
+Consequently, nonlinear monitoring can be performed by replacing the feature maps in Algorithm~\ref{alg:ocsc}, without introducing additional tuning parameters or modifying the asymptotic framework.